Space Weather Forecast - Discussion

 Forecast

-The greater than 2 MeV electron flux is expected to continue at normal to moderate levels over 20-22 Apr.
-There is a slight chance for the greater than 10 MeV proton flux to exceed S1 (Minor) storm levels over 20-22 Apr due to the flare potential of several active regions on the visible disk.
+The greater than 2 MeV electron flux is expected to be at normal to moderate levels over 28-30 Apr.
+The greater than 10 MeV proton flux is expected to persist at background levels over 28-30 Apr.

 Solar Wind